Ricky Nelson: Kris Harmon

 In 1961, Nelson began dating Kristin Harmon (June 25, 1945 – April 26, 2018), the daughter of football player Tom Harmon and actress Elyse Knox (née Elsie Kornbrath) and the older sister of Kelly and Mark Harmon.
 The Nelsons and the Harmons had long been friends, and a union between their children held great appeal.
 Rick and Kris had much in common: quiet dispositions, Hollywood upbringings, and high-powered, domineering fathers.

 They married on April 20, 1963.
 Kris was pregnant, and Rick later described the union as a "shotgun wedding".
 Nelson, a nonpracticing Protestant, received instruction in Catholicism at the insistence of the bride's parents and signed a pledge to have any children of the union raised in the Catholic faith.
 Kris Nelson joined the television show as a regular cast member in 1963.
 They had four children: actress Tracy Kristine Nelson, twin sons Gunnar Eric Nelson and Matthew Gray Nelson who formed the band Nelson, and Sam Hilliard Nelson.

 By 1975, following the birth of their last child, the marriage had deteriorated and a very public, controversial divorce involving both families was covered in the press for several years.
 In October 1977, Kris filed for divorce and asked for alimony, custody of their four children, and a portion of community property.
 The couple temporarily resolved their differences, but Kris retained her attorney to pursue a permanent break.
-Kris wanted Rick to give up music, spend more time at home, and focus on acting, but the family enjoyed a recklessly expensive lifestyle, and Kris's extravagant spending left with Rick no choice but to tour relentlessly.
+Kris wanted Rick to give up music, spend more time at home, and focus on acting, but the family enjoyed a recklessly expensive lifestyle, and Kris's extravagant spending left Rick with no choice but to tour relentlessly.
 The impasse over Rick's career created unpleasantness at home.
 Kris became an alcoholic and left the children in the care of household help.
 After years of legal proceedings, they were divorced in December 1982.
 The divorce was financially devastating for Nelson, with attorneys and accountants taking over $1 million.
 Years of legal wrangling followed.